Overwatch 2 builds upon the legacy and foundation of the original hero shooter with a host of new gameplay and progression systems.

 Platforms: Windows, PS5, PS4, Xbox Series X/S, Xbox One, Switch

-Warframe is another free game like Overwatch 2 that has been consistent throughout the years in regard to content updates and new features.
+Warframe is a free game similar to Overwatch 2 that has remained steady over the years with updates and novel elements.

-In it, you play as a space ninja traveling at breakneck speeds to eliminate enemies using powerful abilities and melee and long-range weapons.
+In it, you play as a space warrior traveling at breakneck speeds to eliminate enemies using formidable abilities and melee and long-range weapons.

-Similar to Overwatch 2, the game features a class system that unlocks distinct skills and traits depending on your Warframe, weapons, and ability modifiers.
+Similar to Overwatch 2, the game features a class system that unlocks unique skills and traits depending on your Warframe, weapons, and ability modifiers.

 Lastly, you’ll find the Warframe community is much more welcoming than Overwatch’s somewhat toxic fanbase when it comes to guiding new players.